mdsunbeam/universal-scraper-agent/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to LLM Hub, a streamlined repository designed to facilitate access to the world's leading large language models (LLMs).
-This project simplifies the integration of major LLMs, primarily through their APIs.
+Universal Scraping Agent is a versatile and powerful tool for scraping websites and processing images of webpages to extract specific data using Selenium and multimodal large language models (LLMs).
+This project allows users to define their scraping requirements through a JSON configuration, making it easy to customize and automate data extraction tasks.

 ### Supported Models

-In the initial release, we support:
+In the initial release, we support the use of:

 - **GPT models from OpenAI**: Harness the power of OpenAI's cutting-edge language models.
 - **Claude 3 models from Anthropic**: Experience the nuanced understanding of Anthropic's Claude 3.